Jonah Berger

 A student contemplating an independent study project must first find a faculty member who agrees to supervise and approve the student's written proposal as an independent study (MKTG 899).
 If a student wishes the proposed work to be used to meet the ASP requirement, he/she should then submit the approved proposal to the MBA adviser who will determine if it is an appropriate substitute.
 Such substitutions will only be approved prior to the beginning of the semester.

-• MKTG9520 - Information Processing A
+• MKTG9520 - Consumer Research Topics - A

-The purpose of this seminar is to provide graduate students with a solid foundation for critical thinking and research in psychology and marketing on information processing related topics.
-Topics of discussion include consumer knowledge (learning, memory and categorization), attitude theory, persuasion, affect and social influence.
+The purpose of this seminar is to provide graduate students with an overview of contemporary topics in consumer research.
+Depending on faculty, areas addressed may include basic research on consumer knowledge (learning and memory), goals, persuasion, and emotions, with applications to branding. consumer finance, human-technology interaction, and social influence.
 The course draws from the literature in marketing, psychology and economics.
 The course will enable students to conceptualize, operationalize, and develop research ideas.
 Therefore, the focus is on understanding theoretical and methodological approaches to various aspects of consumer behavior, as well as advancing this knowledge by developing testable hypotheses and theoretical perspectives that build on the current knowledge base.

 • MKTG9730 - Research Sem Mktg Part A